Sheriff Powers

 Apart from a statutory authority, a sheriff may take goods which are the property of the judgment debtor only.
 If there is a doubt, the sheriff may take goods and interpleading.
 Interpleader is a procedure which requires third parties to claim ownership of goods in the possession or custody of the party who interpleads.

-A sheriff may execute against movable goods, removable fixtures, crops.
+A sheriff may execute against movable goods, removable fixtures, and crops.
 He may not seize against goods which have already been seized by another, such as by a landlord by distraint.

-Goods subject to a security interest in favour of third parties may be seized, with payment of the proceeds in accordance with the interest to the person entitled on sale.
+Goods subject to a security interest in favour of third parties may be seized, with payment of the proceeds in accordance with the interest to the person entitled to sale.
 Goods over which the debtor holds a pledge which is irredeemable may be seized.
-A debtor will not generally have an interest in leased goods or in goods which he holds a possessory lien only.
+A debtor will not generally have an interest in leased goods or in goods for which he holds a possessory lien only.

 Exempt Goods

 A range of goods are exempt from seizure by the sheriff.
-There are exceptions/exemptions for necessary wearing apparel, bedding, tools and implements of the debtor\’s trade not exceeding statutory set values.
+There are exceptions/exemptions for necessary wearing apparel, bedding, tools and implements of the debtor’s trade not exceeding statutory set values.

-Goods and chattels in any lands held under a lease are not liable in execution unless the judgment creditor pays the landlord a sum of money not exceeding one year\’s rent as is due for rent at the time taken.
+Goods and chattels in any lands held under a lease are not liable in execution unless the judgment creditor pays the landlord a sum of money not exceeding one year’s rent as is due for rent at the time taken.

 Sale